 Park by the sign (room for 2-3 cars) or head just up or down the road and find a wider shoulder on which to park.

 : "From the stop sign [in Beatty], it is 19 miles on the paved road to the point where one hits the trail.
 However, the highway shoulders are quite narrow there, so you might wish to park at ~18.7 or 18.8 miles on the wide right (NW) shoulder, then walk down the road 0.2-0.3 miles to start the hike."

 From Death Valley: From the Stovepipe Wells area of Death Valley, follow Highway 190 eastward toward Furnace Creek.
 Past Mesquite Flat, turn left onto the well-signed road for Scotty's Castle and Beatty, and then turn right almost right away onto the road to Beatty.
 After Hell's Gate, start looking for the aforementioned sign identifying Corkscrew Peak.
 If you are coming from the Furnace Creek area, turn right onto the Beatty Cutoff not far past the Salt Creek turnoff.
 Drive this steep, winding road to its intersection with the road to Beatty and turn right.
 Soon, you will reach the Corkscrew Peak sign.

-People seem to use of one of two routes to the summit.
+People seem to use of one of two routes to the summit-- "wash route" (classic DPS route) or "ridge route" (seems to be the more-used one now).
 Both intersect about half a mile from the summit.
 These routes are both 7-8 miles RT and have around 3300' of elevation gain.

 No more description of the route than that is really necessary, though anyone is free to put up a detailed route page if he or she wishes.